 These are just a few ideas of balance exercises to get you started.
 Talk to your healthcare provider if you have any concerns over loss of balance; they’ll have the best insight into your personal history and will be better equipped to offer balance exercises suited to fit your needs.

-Springpoint offers LivWell, our signature holistic wellness program, at each of our eight continuing care retirement communities.
+Springpoint offers LivWell, our signature holistic wellness program, at each of our eight Life Plan communities.
 LivWell allows you to focus on all seven dimensions of wellness, from physical wellness to emotional wellness.
 One of the greatest advantages of this program is that it is personalized to your goals and interests, and our team members work with you to incorporate activities that can help you achieve your goals.
 For example, if one of your goals is to improve balance, we may recommend you check out our Body Balance or Tai Chi classes.

 In Springpoint communities, wellness is engrained in everything we do.
 Contact us today to learn more.